BVPhD/Udacity_SDC/Advanced_Lane_Line_Tracking/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-The final output is application of these steps to a video stream which is labeled by "annotated" or "smoothed."
-The details of how this was implemented is found in the jupter notebook in this directory.
+The final output is application of these steps to a video stream which is found in (project_video_annotated_smoothed.mp4).
+The details of how this was implemented is found in the jupter notebook in this directory or if you prefer a pdf version is also provided.